Our airport work and projects

 Fast reactions are important.
-If HAL send an e-mail, call, or speak to one of our people about something that needs attention our engineers are there!
-Our 24/7 reactive maintenance call out plan gives priority to stillage maintenance and dealing with any HAL owned Health and Safety faults.
+If we’re sent an e-mail, receive a call, or someone speaks to one of our people about something that needs attention our engineers are there!
+Our 24/7 reactive maintenance call out plan gives priority to maintenance works and dealing with any Health and Safety faults.

 Our “It’s your call” ethic means that when we see something that needs attention, we report on that and have engineers ready to swing into action immediately.
 To facilitate this we’ve created “at the point of work” risk assessments and generic fault diagnostic method statements that enable us to keep the stillage in action, ensuring no disruption to operations, flights or passengers.